 The course will provide a comprehensive review of not only the nursing assistant skills, but will also out an emphasis on the acute care settings such as the medical, surgical, pediatric, obstetric, and orthopedic units in a hospital.

-The dementia care CNA courses are designed teach the certified nursing assistant with the skills needed to understand and recognize Dementia and it’s symptoms.
+The dementia care classes are designed teach the certified nursing assistant with the skills needed to understand and recognize Dementia and it’s symptoms.
 These classes will enhances the certified nursing assistants knowledge and skills to be better able to work with adults who experience cognitive decline and dementia.

 A restorative nursing assistant (RNA) helps those who need gain an improved quality of life by helping them increase their level of strength and mobility.
 The classes will introduce the certified nursing assistant with skills needed to provide therapeutic exercises, ambulation techniques, skills to promote the patient/client with independent self-care, and to methods to provide assistance with restorative dining.